 - Choose to Add users or groups, then select a test user or group, such as Contoso User or Contoso SMS Users.

 - When you've selected your users or groups, choose Select, then Save the updated authentication method policy.

-Each user that's enabled in the text message authentication method policy must be licensed, even if they don't use it.
+Each user that's enabled in SMS authentication method policy must be licensed, even if they don't use it.
 Make sure you have the appropriate licenses for the users you enable in the authentication method policy, especially when you enable the feature for large groups of users.

 Set a phone number for user accounts

-Users are now enabled for SMS-based authentication, but their phone number must be associated with the user profile in Azure AD before they can sign-in.
-The user can set this phone number themselves in My Account, or you can assign the phone number using the Azure portal.
+Users are now enabled for SMS-based authentication, but their phone number must be associated with the user profile in Microsoft Entra ID before they can sign-in.
+The user can set this phone number themselves in My Account, or you can assign the phone number using the Microsoft Entra admin center.
 Phone numbers can be set by global admins, authentication admins, or privileged authentication admins.

-From the navigation menu on the left-hand side of the Azure Active Directory window, select Users.
+From the navigation menu on the left-hand side of the Microsoft Entra window, select Users.